TheoDrHashiriya/DMus_Payday/README.md

 # Doom Dynamic Music: PAYDAY (Ongoing)
 - A music pack that adds tracks from the Payday series to Doom.
 The control phases of each song are played whenever the player is not in combat and then transitions to the assault phases when in combat.
-- The control phases are seamlessly looped with the help of ZDoom's audio looping feature.
+- The control and assault phases are seamlessly looped with the help of ZDoom's audio looping feature and Audacity.
 - Due to the current state of the mod, the anticipation phases of each track cannot be implemented like in the Payday games unfortunately.
 - Please do report any inconsistencies and issues with the audio looping and volume.
 I'm terribly nitpicky about those.
 - Suggestions are welcome in the issues page.